claudioandre-br/packages/john-the-ripper/readme.md

 ```

 ### Deployments
-Currently, we are deploying a developing version of JtR in all channels (even in the stable channel).
-That situation might change in the future when a new john Jumbo 2 version becames available.
-That said, if you want to access the hot and bleeding JtR, you should follow the development channel.
+If you followed the above instructions, you installed the stable version of John the Ripper Jumbo J2 in your system.
+If you want to access the hot and bleeding developing version of JtR, you must follow a development channel.
 For a clean installation:
 ```
 sudo snap install --channel=edge john-the-ripper
 ```